General Information About Isadora 3

 Isadora 3 adds two new options to the Isadora menu, “Reset Preferences” and “Open Preferences Folder”.
 These were added for technical support reasons and make it much easier for users to reset and/or backup their Isadora Preferences files.

 Go to the menu in Isadora and select Isadora > Reset Preferences and Isadora > Open Preferences Folder.
 After you reset your Isadora Preferences, make sure that you close and re-open Isadora to complete the process.

 To see this setting, go to the menu in Isadora and select Isadora > Isadora Preferences > General > Frame Rate / Tasks > Display Refresh Lock

 If this option is set to Off, Isadora uses the 'traditional' Target Frame Rate.
-The internal or external displays should have no affect.
+The internal or external displays should have no effect.

-If this option is set to Scale, Isadora will lock to a scaled down frame rate.
-It will reference the of the external display(s) if present, or the internal display's refresh rate otherwise.
+If this option is set to Scale, Isadora will lock to a scaled-down frame rate.
+It will reference the refresh rate of the external display(s) if present, or the internal display's refresh rate otherwise.
 For this option, Isadora will automatically scale the refresh rate so that it falls in the 24-30 fps range.